Billy Clapper

-Billy Clapper (born December 25, 1982 in Altoona, Pennsylvania) is an American basketball coach and he was the head men's basketball coach at Penn State Altoona from 2009–2015.
-He is currently a basketball coach at IMG Academy in Bradenton, Florida.
+Billy Clapper (born December 25, 1982, in Altoona, Pennsylvania) is an American basketball coach at IMG Academy in Bradenton, Florida.
 He is a basketball camp clinician and skills instructor; having worked with numerous NBA players and overseas professional players.
+He was the head men's basketball coach at Penn State Altoona from 2009 to 2015.

 Coaching career

 After 10 seasons coaching at the college level, Clapper joined the basketball coaching staff at IMG Academy in 2015.
 This position has included being a coach for the post-graduate and varsity teams, delivering basketball camps, and offering skills instruction to players of all ages.
 A number of his players have been chosen in the NBA draft.

 He was hired as the head coach of the Penn State Altoona Lions on September 16, 2009.
-Clapper was relieved of his position on March 26, 2015 after six seasons as the head coach of the Lions, a member of the Allegheny Mountain Collegiate Conference and an NCAA Division III institution.
+Clapper was relieved of his position on March 26, 2015, after six seasons as the head coach of the Lions, a member of the Allegheny Mountain Collegiate Conference and an NCAA Division III institution.
 The Lions had a combined 38–112 record during his six seasons.
 The Lions had seven all-conference selections: Zach Spitz (2010), Kirk Peters (2010, 2011),Matt Gehret (2013), and Durant Harvin (2013).
 He coached the school's only all-region selection, Kirk Peters (2011), and one AMCC defensive player of the year, Matt Gehret (2013).
 In the spring of 2015, senior forward Joel Redfoot was honored by the National Association of Basketball Coaches as a member of its All State/NABC Good Works Team at the NCAA Final Four in Indianapolis, Indiana.

 His coaching career began as an assistant at Penn State Altoona under Alan Seretti in 2005–2006.
 The program had seven victories that season and the team was led by Tyler Franklin, the program's all-time scoring leader.
 During the 2006–2007 season, he was a member of the coaching staff at Indiana State University under Coach Royce Waltman.
 The Sycamores earned 13 victories on the season and had victories over three NCAA tournament participants: Butler, Creighton, and Purdue.

 He joined the coaching staff of Bob Rukavina at the University of Pittsburgh at Johnstown prior to the 2008–2009 season and during the next two seasons he helped guide the Mountain Cats to a 47–16 record.
 They were crowned WVIAC regular-season champions in 2008 and tournament champions in 2009.
 They advanced to the NCAA tournament during both seasons (2008 – second round and 2009 – first round).
 He coached two players that earned All-American honors– Chris Gilliam (2007) and Marcus Tullis (2008), whom went on to have professional basketball careers overseas.